Steven Tyler Admits to Spending $2 Million on Cocaine: 'I Snorted Half of Peru'

 Asked to rank the other members of Aerosmith “in order of talent,” the 70-year-old simply grabbed his fork and knife and prepared to take a bite of cow intestines.

-“I gotta go on tour with these guys, it’s bad enough the sh— I say to them,” he explained.
+“I gotta go on tour with these guys, it’s bad enough the s— I say to them,” he explained.

 RELATED: Steven Tyler on His Tour Cancellation: ‘I Certainly Did Not Have a Heart Attack’